open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-a-company">Get the organization for the company</a> and map to the organization's `.details.url`.
+[Get the organization for the company](operations.md#get-the-organization-for-a-company) and map to the organization's `.details.url`.

 ```xml
 <efac:Company>